Ladies and gentlemen, Barack Obama was out selling his State of the Union class warfare rally, Vegas, a couple other places.

 He's a nice guy, but he was a commie.

-Oh, you remember, he was all exercised and doing a typical academic liberal.
+He was all exercised and doing a typical academic liberal approach.

-Well, I think Mr. Limboard would quite agree with me.
+Well, I think Mr. Limbo would quite agree with me.

-And even the cameramen started to laugh, which never happens.
+And Even the cameramen started laughing, which never happens.

-Now I've been told that was Romney's attempt to call attention to the fact that Santorum looks dour and he's got a propensity to getting mad and so forth, uh, that it might not have been Romney not understanding the passion about it.
+Now, I've been told that was Romney's attempt to call attention to the fact that Santorum looks dour and he's got a propensity to getting mad and so forth, that it might not have been Romney not understanding the passion about it.

 Either way, it was an attempt to stanch the flow of blood that was taking place.